"Yes, My LoRD." Guiding Language Model Extraction with Locality Reinforced Distillation: Supplemental Experiments

 To compare MLE and LoRD accurately, we quantize the \emph{entropy} of these distributions, and compute the \emph{KL divergence} ($\mathbb{D}_{\text{KL}}$), and the \emph{Spearman Correlation (Spear.
 Corr.)} with respect to the victim and initial local model.
 As shown in Table \ref{tab:viz}, while the MLE extracted model exhibits a lower KL divergence (i.e., high distribution similarity) with the victim model than LoRD's on the training dataset, its KL divergence becomes comparable to LoRD's on the test set.
-Meanwhile, its Spearman correlation significantly decreases from 0.78 to 0.27, which shows that MLE cannot effectively imitate prediction behaviors of the victim model when encountering data beyond the training dataset.
+Meanwhile, its Spearman correlation significantly decreases from 0.78 to 0.27, which shows that MLE cannot effectively imitate victim model's prediction behaviors when encountering data beyond the training dataset.